Gurux/gurux.serial.java/README.md

 ```
 In default mode received data is coming as asynchronously from OnReceived event.

-Event listener is added like this:
-1. Ads class that you want to use to listen media events and derive class from IGXMediaListener.
+Event listener is adding class that you want to use to listen media events and derive class from IGXMediaListener.

 ```java
 */